 To facilitate award management and ongoing training, it is strongly advised that all involved in proposal submission and approval sign up for one or more of the ORSP listservs to receive pertinent updates.

 Open Forums provide a round-table opportunity for individuals from across campus to come together to discuss challenges and share information.
 These may be audience-specific, such as those geared to Departmental Research Administrators (DRAs).
 If topic-specific, it will be noted on the schedule below.
 No registration or sign-up is needed (first-come, first-served).
 (Schedule)

-DVD Presentations are offerred throughout the academic year.
-Covering a variety of topics, many DVDs are produced by the National Council of University Research Administrators (NCURA) and presented by leading research administrators from across the nation.
+DVDs cover a variety of topics and many are produced by the National Council of University Research Administrators (NCURA) with leading research administrator presentors from across the nation.